The Knoxville Museum of Art presents the Eleventh Annual Sarah Jane Hardrath Kramer LectureApril 10, 2018 | BigWheel

 The annual Sarah Jane Hardrath Kramer Lecture honors the memory of a dedicated staff member of the Dulin Gallery of Art and the Knoxville Museum of Art and celebrates her passion for the visual arts and learning.
 Each year the series brings to Knoxville a prominent artist, art historian, art educator, or expert in a related field.

 The event is free and open to the public thanks to support from the Sarah Jane Hardrath Kramer Fund, The Melrose Foundation, and Wayne R. Kramer.
-Please contact firstname.lastname@example.org or 865.525.6101 x 246 to make a reservation.
+Please contact email@example.com or 865.525.6101 x 226 to make a reservation.
 Reserved seats will be held until 6pm.
+Reception follows; cash bar.

 About the Knoxville Museum of Art

 The Knoxville Museum of Art (KMA) celebrates the art and artists of East Tennessee, presents new art and new ideas, serves and educates diverse audiences, and enhances Knoxville’s quality of life.
 The museum is located in downtown Knoxville at 1050 World’s Fair Park and is open to the public Tuesday through Saturday 10am–5pm, and Sunday 1pm-5pm.
 Admission and parking are free.
 For more information, contact Angela Thomas at 865.934.2034 or visit www.knoxart.org.